Jussie Smollett Arrested for Falsifying Police Report

-The actor is being accused of hiring two men to send him a threatening letter in the mail, and pretend to beat him while dressed as Trump-loving MAGA-country ‘peeps’
+The actor has been accused of hiring two men to send him a threatening letter in the mail, and pretend to beat him while dressed as Trump-loving MAGA-country ‘peeps’

 2/21/19, 6:58 pm EST

 This is now officially (while still sad (:( )) a Completely-Stupid-Story (trademark pending).

 On January 29th, Empire actor Jussie Smollett filed a police report which was soon heavily covered by media outlets.
 The file alleged that Smollett was attacked by two white men wearing MAGA hats at 2am–in -45º (with wind chill) Chicago–on his way back from picking up a nice late snack from his local community-favorite Subway restaurant (a real staple in small business, working class economics).
 When police first questioned Smollett–about forty-five minutes after the alleged attack took place–he told them where he was attacked, that the attackers yelled racial and homophobic slurs at him (as well as: ‘MAGA country bruuuuuuhhhh’ (in Chicago)), that he was happy that it was caught on video as he knew exactly where the camera on that street was located, and that he was on the phone with his manager when the attack took place.
 All from the comfort of his own home– the noose he claimed his attackers threw on him still around his neck, the wrappers of his just-finished delicious Subway sandwich just around his feet.